Hustle Fund wants to help spawn a new generation of angel investors – TechCrunch

 And now, thanks to Hustle Fund, she is also an angel investor.

-Hustle Fund is coming out of stealth today with Angel Squad, a new initiative aimed at making angel investing more accessible to more people.
-To more people like Colorado-based Penn.
+Hustle Fund is coming out of stealth today with Angel Squad, a new initiative aimed at making angel investing more accessible to more people, like Colorado-based Penn.

 “We believe that in order to increase diversity in the startup ecosystem, one thing that we must do is increase diversity — whether it be in regard to gender, race or geography — amongst angel investors,” said Hustle Fund co-founder and general partner Elizabeth Yin.